 Educating our workforce is a key pillar of our diversity and inclusion efforts at Highmark Health.
 We provide educational opportunities to teach fundamental concepts such as unconscious bias, honoring differences and the business case for diversity, and we offer training for all employees such as the Military Toolkit and iDisability.
-Through these key learnings, diversity and inclusion works to equip employees and leaders with the tools and best practices in building, engaging and working in a diverse workforce and delivering to a diverse marketplace.
+Through these key learnings, our diversity and inclusion team works to equip employees and leaders with the tools and best practices in building, engaging and working in a diverse workforce and delivering to a diverse marketplace.

 It's not just what we communicate, but how we communicate that is critical to the engagement of our employees, customers and communities.
 Our diversity and inclusion team and BRGs offer communications support in language, accessibility and culture.
 "Inclusion Begins with You" is our internal campaign which works in continuing to promote an inclusive workplace and business practices.

 In recognition of Highmark Inc.'s supportive and inclusive culture for lesbian, gay, bisexual, transgender, and queer or questioning employees, the company has earned distinction in Pa., W.Va., and Del. as a "Best Place to Work for LGBT Equality" from the Human Rights Campaign Foundation.
 Highmark qualified for the award by receiving the top score of 100 points in the 2017 and 2018 national Corporate Equality Index, which benchmarks corporate policies and practices pertinent to LGBT employees, helping businesses to compare themselves to those that are leaders in diversity and inclusion.